What's the best WiFi router for your home?

 Other Eero products

 Eero PoE system (for new construction and renovations): PoE stands for Power over Ethernet, which means the access points get both their internet connection and their electrical power through a single Ethernet cable, so you don't need a power outlet at each location.
 This is aimed at high-end setups where Ethernet has been wired into the walls or ceilings during construction.
-It starts at $700 for the PoE Gateway plus $300–$500 per ceiling or wall-mountable access point (PoE 6 at $300 or PoE 7 at $500).
+It starts at MSRP $399.99 for the PoE Gateway plus MSRP $499.99 per ceiling or wall-mountable PoE 7 access point.
 This requires proper wiring and planning, so if you are interested, we should talk and look at blueprints.

-Eero Signal ($100): A small device that plugs into any USB-C powered Eero (WiFi 6 or newer) and automatically switches your network to a cellular connection if your internet goes down.
-A 5G version is expected later in 2026 for about $200.
+Eero Signal: A small device that plugs into any USB-C powered Eero (WiFi 6 or newer) and automatically switches your network to a cellular connection if your internet goes down.
+Available in 4G LTE (MSRP $99.99) and 5G (MSRP $199.99).
 Cellular backup data is bundled with an Eero Plus subscription.
 Worth considering if you work from home or depend on your connection for security cameras.

 Some notes about Eeros